bburnett86/normalizer/README.md

 # Personal Updates
-Place new test examples inside the examples array of hashes, then run 'ruby runner.rb' from the folder domain.
+Place new test examples inside the examples array of hashes.
+To begin, run 'ruby runner.rb' from the folder domain.

 ## Background information:
 These example problems are similar to what we run into where we get car data from a wide variety of sources, and need to normalize the data.
 Many times users will have typos or use shorthand in a given field.